dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 As a major release, EF Core 3.0 also contains several [breaking changes](xref:core/what-is-new/ef-core-3.0/breaking-changes), which are API improvements that may have negative impact on existing applications.

-## LINQ improvements
+## LINQ overhaul

 LINQ enables you to write database queries using your .NET language of choice, taking advantage of rich type information to offer IntelliSense and compile-time type checking.
 But LINQ also enables you to write an unlimited number of complicated queries containing arbitrary expressions (method calls or operations).
 How to handle all those combinations is the main challenge for LINQ providers.

-In EF Core 3.0, we've rearchitected our LINQ provider in ways that enable translating more query patterns into SQL, generating efficient queries in more cases, preventing inefficient queries from going undetected, and adding new query capabilities and performance improvements in future releases without breaking existing applications and data providers.
+In EF Core 3.0, we rearchitected our LINQ provider to enable translating more query patterns into SQL, generating efficient queries in more cases, and preventing inefficient queries from going undetected.
+The new LINQ provider is the foundation over which we'll be able to offer new query capabilities and performance improvements in future releases, without breaking existing applications and data providers.

+### Restricted client evaluation
-The most important design change has to do with how we handle LINQ expressions that cannot be converted to parameters or translated to SQL:
+The most important design change has to do with how we handle LINQ expressions that cannot be converted to parameters or translated to SQL.

-In the first few versions, EF Core identified what portions of a query could be translated to SQL, and executed the rest of the query on the client.
+In previous versions, EF Core identified what portions of a query could be translated to SQL, and executed the rest of the query on the client.
 This type of client-side execution is desirable in some situations, but in many other cases it can result in inefficient queries.

-For example, if EF Core 2.2 couldn't translate a predicate in a `Where()` call, it executed a SQL statement without a filter, read all the rows from the database, and then filtered them in-memory:
+For example, if EF Core 2.2 couldn't translate a predicate in a `Where()` call, it executed an SQL statement without a filter, transferred all the rows from the database, and then filtered them in-memory:

 ``` csharp
 var specialCustomers =